-It may be too soon to call it as a future classic, but there good signs.
+There good signs this is a future classic.
 Rex is one of them, with a voice and internal monologue reminiscent of Charlie in Daniel Keyes’ Flowers for Algernon.

 The book touches on big themes, including War, freedom, Big Tech and human/animal rights.
 But it’s also an easy read (with some violent action sequences).

 “Master tells me I can attack.
 Master hopes I do well.
 I want very much to make Master proud of me.”